goofyboga/formula_one_albert_park/README.md

 f1sim-ref-left.csv, f1sim-ref-right.csv, f1sim-ref-line.csv, UNSW F12024.csv

 ### Data Creation
-In order to create and access the dataproduct.
+In order to create and access the data product.
 You must run create_data.py in the root of this repository.
 This script expects the following file structure.

     data3001-data-f1-7/
         ├── create_data.py